Johannes-Gross/Time-Series-Library/README.md

 <img src=".\pic\dataset.png" height = "200" alt="" align=center />
 </p>

 3. Train and evaluate model.
 We provide the experiment scripts for all benchmarks under the folder `./scripts/`.
+Specify the mode using the `--mode` flag (regular, causal, acausal).
 You can reproduce the experiment results as the following examples:

 ```
 # long-term forecast